europace/baufismart-kundenangaben-api/README.md

 # Kundenangaben API
 As advisor with Kundenangaben API you can create new cases or update cases with customer data from your crm system or lead applications for a seamless and fast start of advising.

-Kundenangaben are also named as `Erfasste Daten` in Mortage APIs (Vorgaenge-API or Antraege-API) .
+Kundenangaben are also named as `Erfasste Daten` in Mortgage APIs (Vorgaenge-API or Antraege-API) .

 ![advisor](https://img.shields.io/badge/-advisor-lightblue)
 ![mortgageLoan](https://img.shields.io/badge/-mortgageLoan-lightblue)